monsoonmaelstrom/book2/book2.md

 Liam snorts, and I can’t tell if it’s in amusement or disbelief.

 “You have a source for malusium, right?
 You were using it back at the flat.
-Can you get me some?”
+Can you get me some?
+And by some I mean a lot.”

 “What are you going to do with it?” he asks me suspiciously.